-Hair loss is more usual than you think with, probably, everyone experiencing an episode of excessive hair shedding at least once in their lifetime.
-So many factors can lead to this problem that, sometimes, it is difficult to identify the right cause, especially if hair loss is only temporary.
+Hair loss is more common than you think with.
+Most people experience an episode of excessive hair shedding at least once in their lifetime.
+So many factors can lead to this problem that sometimes it's difficult to identify the right cause - especially if hair loss is only temporary.

-Surprisingly, hair loss after anaesthesia is also a common occurrence.
-Here we explain how anaesthetics can lead to telogen effluvium and how to recover your normal hair growth rate after anaesthesia and surgery faster.
+Surprisingly, hair loss after surgery is also a common occurrence.
+Therefore we're going to explain how anaesthesia can lead to telogen effluvium and how to restore your normal hair growth rate after anaesthesia and surgery.

-Having anaesthetics administered and followed by surgical intervention, even a minor one, can create a stress response in the body.
+Having anaesthesia administered, and followed by surgical intervention, can create a stress response in the body.
 In this way, the patient can develop telogen effluvium, i.e. the condition in which hair loss after surgery is triggered by a traumatic event or stress, be it physical or psychological.

-Frequent causes of telogen effluvium are childbirth, bouts of chronic diseases, low-calorie diets, certain drugs and emotional upheavals.
+Common causes of telogen effluvium are; childbirth, bouts of chronic diseases, low-calorie diets, certain drugs and emotional upheavals.
 Major surgery and anaesthesia belong to this group too.

 Our body sees surgical intervention and anaesthesia as a stressful event, primarily because many physiological processes are being put on hold.
-Anaesthetics can also temporarily alter the nervous system and hormone levels.
+Anaesthesia can also temporarily alter the nervous system and hormone levels.

-General anaesthesia blocks neural signals in the whole body which results in loss of consciousness.
-Only vital physiological functions, like breathing, continue to run.
+General anaesthetic blocks neural signals in the whole body which results in loss of consciousness.
+Only vital physiological functions, like breathing, continue to work.
 Many processes become suspended, such as digestion or light reflex.

-Hair growth is not considered a vital function for the body and, hence, gets suppressed too.
+Hair growth isn’t considered a vital function for the body and, hence, gets suppressed too.
 When in stress, the vital resources (nutrient elements, oxygen, etc.) travel to those areas of the body, where they are needed the most for the organism to survive.

-Since the hair is not an essential tissue the body diverts the flow of nutrients from the hair follicles to its other parts.
-This in turn can lead to an hair loss after surgery
+Since the hair is not an essential tissue, the body diverts the flow of nutrients from the hair follicles to other areas.
+This, in turn, can lead to hair loss after surgery.

 Moreover, each hair follicle has its nerves which transmit a distress signal during anaesthesia and surgery.
-This, in turn, can make the follicles in the telogen phase shrink and basically ‘put them to sleep’.
+This can make the follicles in the telogen phase shrink and basically ‘put them to sleep’.

 Again, anaesthesia puts a lot of strain on the body.
 How does the body respond to that?
 By releasing cortisol, the ‘stress hormone’.